kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 -->

 - kube-controller-manager: If the kube-controller-manager fails to create `ResourceClaim` objects from `ResourceClaimTemplate` due to misconfigurations or permission issues relating to `adminAccess`, then the associated Pods will remain in a pending state and won't be scheduled.
-- kube-scheduler: Bugs in the scheduler might lead to Pods not being scheduled even when resources are available or, scheduling Pods that shouldn't be scheduled due to unmet `adminAccess` requirements.
-If the `DRAAdminAccess` feature gate isn't enabled or is misconfigured, the scheduler might not recognize ResourceClaim requirements, leading to scheduling failures.
+- kube-scheduler: Bugs in the scheduler might lead to Pods not being scheduled even when resources are available or, scheduling Pods that shouldn't be scheduled due to unmet `adminAccess` requirements, all this should be part of the generic scheduler backoff behavior.
+It will not affect running workloads.
 - Workloads Without `ResourceClaims` will remain unaffected as the adminAccess feature doesn't interact with them.
 The new code paths introduced for adminAccess only engage when `ResourceClaims` are present in the Pod specification.
 - New Pods requiring `ResourceClaims` with `adminAccess` might remain unscheduled if the control plane components fail to process the claims correctly.
 - Existing Pods continue to run unaffected since `ResourceClaim` and `ResourceClaimTemplate`'s spec is immutable, including the adminAccess field, cannot be altered.